Cyclone Yali: Meteorological history

 During 17 March, the United States Joint Typhoon Warning Center issued a tropical cyclone formation alert on a tropical disturbance, that had developed about 700 km to the northeast of Port Vila in Vanuatu.
 The disturbance was slowly moving south-southwestwards, along the steering flow of a weak mid-level ridge of high pressure in between Vanuatu and the Solomon Islands.
 Over the following day, the Fiji Meteorological Service started to monitor the disturbance, as a well defined area of low pressure, while the JTWC subsequently initiated advisories and designated the system as Tropical Cyclone 29P.
 During 19 March, the system continued to develop in an area of low vertical wind shear and warm sea surface temperatures, before the FMS named it Yali after it had developed into a Category 1 tropical cyclone on the Australian tropical cyclone intensity scale.
 The newly named tropical cyclone subsequently started to move south-eastwards, as the monsoonal steering flow to the north of the system increased.

 After passing west of Vanuatu, this storm gradually intensified; by 21 March, the JTWC reported that Yali had intensified into a Category 1 hurricane.

 During 22 March, the JTWC reported that Yali had peaked with 1-minute sustained wind speeds of 90 kn, which made it equivalent to a category 2 hurricane on the Saffir-Simpson hurricane wind scale.
 Later that day, the FMS followed suit and reported that Yali had peaked with 10-minute sustained wind speeds of 130 km/h, which made it a Category 3 severe tropical cyclone.

-During that day Yali passed about 100 km to the west of the capital city of Vanuatu: Port Villa, before passing over the Vanuatuan islands of Tanna and Aneityum.
+During that day Yali passed about 100 km to the west of the capital city of Vanuatu: Port Vila, before passing over the Vanuatuan islands of Tanna and Aneityum.